buistvn/game-collection/README.md

 ![Project Screenshot][project-screenshot]

 Game Collection is a mobile app for browsing video games using data provided by the [RAWG API](https://rawg.io/apidocs).
 Users can find information on games such as ratings, developers, stores, screenshots, and trailers.
-While searching for games, users can narrow down their results by configuring the filters in the settings.
+While searching for games, users can narrow down their results by configuring the filters in the settings menu.
 The app has a local database which allows users to save games by favoriting them.